-New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-km-wide semi-circle to the south and east of the South Island.
+New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-kilometre-wide semi-circle to the south and east of the South Island.
 The five groups are:

 - the Snares Islands, the smallest in land area and the closest to the mainland